stephenh/ts-proto/README.markdown

 ts-proto can help with this, and essentially auto-batch your individual "get book" calls into batched "get books" calls.

-For ts-proto to do this automatically, you need to implement your service's RPC methods with the batching convention of:
+For ts-proto to do this, you need to implement your service's RPC methods with the batching convention of:

 * A method name of `Batch<OperationName>`
 * The `Batch<OperationName>` input type has a single repeated field (i.e. `repeated string ids = 1`)